Akis Zikos: Monaco

-In the summer of 2002 he was signed by Monaco where he played for four seasons in Ligue 1.
+In the summer of 2002 he was signed by Monaco, where he played for four seasons in Ligue 1.
 He also proved his talent with the club on the European stage.
 In 2003, he won the Coupe de la Ligue and in 2004, under Didier Deschamps they made it to the UEFA Champions League Final where they lost to José Mourinho's Porto in Arena AufSchalke, Gelsenkirchen.
 Despite their heavy loss (3–0 for FC Porto), Zikos was recognized one of the best players on the pitch that day.
 His appearance in the final made Zikos the first Greek to play in a UEFA Champions League final.

 Return to AEK

-In 2006, after 4 full successful years in France, Zikos decided to return to his home country to play for his favorite team, AEK Athens.
+On 14 August 2006, after 4 full successful years in France, Zikos decided to return to his home country and AEK Athens.
 Zikos, in an injury plagued year for AEK Athens, helped the team to finish in second place and achieve a Champions League 3rd qualification round berth.
 He retired from football on 20 April 2008 on the final game of the regular season.